 Like many, my family in Puerto Rico, has been affected by Hurricane Maria.
 I have been in contact with most, but am still searching for some.
 The fear of not knowing is compounded by the frustration that more could be done if the powers that be would step in.

-One important way is via the waiver of the #JonesAct, a federal statute that requires all shipments be sent via U.S. owned and operated vessels.
-Not only would this allow shipments of water, food and medicine arrive quickly, at a time when lives are at stake, instead of sitting in warehouses as they are now, but it would also lower the costs of necessities.
+One important way is via the waiver of the #JonesAct, a federal statute that requires all shipments to Puerto Rico be sent via U.S. owned and operated vessels.
+Not only would a waiver allow shipments of water, food and medicine to arrive faster, at a time when lives are at stake, instead of sitting in warehouses as they are now, but it would also lower the costs of necessities.

-Right now, Puerto Ricans have to pay TWICE as much for food, clean drinking water, baby food, gas, medicine and much needed supplies to rebuild homes, roadways, and communities, at a time when many do not have access to their money.
+Right now, Puerto Ricans have to pay TWICE as much for food, clean drinking water, baby food, gas, medicine and much needed supplies to rebuild homes, roadways, and communities, at a time when many can not access their money.
+Most of the island is without electricity, as well as telephone and wifi services; as a result, banks are closed and residents cannot obtain money via online or mobile payments systems, like PayPal or Venmo.

 This is UNACCEPTABLE.